jose-troche/Alexa/README.md

   * Type **space facts** in the **Alexa Simulator** text box and press the [ENTER] key
   * You should hear Alexa reading an space fact that comes from the Lambda function

-*Congratulations!!!* You just created your first Alexa skill
+*Congratulations!!!* You just created your first fully functional Alexa skill

 # Further Steps
 * Testing the Lambda function